2noise/ChatTTS/README.md

 > The installation process is very slow.

 > [!Warning]
-> The TransformerEngine adaption is currently developing and CANNOT run properly now.
+> The adaptation of TransformerEngine is currently under development and CANNOT run properly now.
-> Only install it in developing purpose.
+> Only install it on developing purpose.

 ```bash
 pip install git+https://github.com/NVIDIA/TransformerEngine.git@stable